In Sanskrit literature

 Also, it is good bear in mind Buddha's fixed counsel against being duped.
 [Link].

 It sometimes helps to discern between teachings that are in primary sources, and who the author(s) might be.
 Try to chew on much esteemed teachings a little to note the tastes that develop.
 Good and staunch teachings may assist you throughout life if you conform more or less to basic ideas of some of them.
 But how do to decide which spiritual paths and acclaimed sagacities are worth following and which are not?
 It depends in part on our circumstances, in part on ourselves, in part on the impressions that we are given.
 Yet, the stand of the Kalama Sutra of Buddhism hopefully sheds light on this rather common dilemma.

 If we go for learning tall teachings about how to go for developing skills and gracious qualities through meditation, we can get it better throughout life.

 Deep Meditation in Buddhism: Two examples

-The meditation method called TM, was given by HH Shankaracharya Brahmananda Saraswati - aka Guru Dev - to Maharishi, who made it known in the wide world.
-The method has very many benefits according to extensive, modern research.
+The meditation method called Transcendental Meditation, was given by HH Shankaracharya Brahmananda Saraswati - aka Guru Dev - to Maharishi, who made it known in the wide world.
+The method has a host of benefits according to research.

 The Buddhist leader Bhikkhu Sanghasena, who practices Trancendental Meditation, has decided to introduce TM in his schools and monastery in Ladakh, Kashmir, in Himalayan India.
 People from all over the world formerly came to his international meditation center to learn his buddhistic meditation techniques.
 Sangashena has expressed great appreciation of Maharishi and his teachings, which he will implement in Ladakh.